-Whether you already have an incinerator on site, or are considering investing into one soon, it's useful to have up to date information on the regulations and legislation set by the bodies who oversee safe, ethical and efficient incineration.
+If you are considering improving the bio-security on your site by investing in an incinerator, it's useful to have up-to-date information on the regulations and legislation set by the bodies who oversee safe, ethical and efficient incineration.

 First things first, here are some handy acronyms:

 These are the two key players in incineration regulation in the UK, and they work together to ensure owners of incinerators meet particular standards.

 DEFRA are a governmental department responsible for developing regulations.
 APHA are a national agency responsible for enforcing these regulations and carrying out nationwide inspections.

 Anyone wanting to operate an incinerator for the disposal of Animal By-Products (ABPs), carcasses, innards, entrails and any other material from a dead animals must submit an application and inspection form for approval by APHA.

 The form is easy to complete and asks for a few key details about your incineration operation.
 This includes:

 We know this can sometimes be a little daunting which is why our experts are on hand to help you through the process.

 While the application form itself is a simple piece of paperwork, there are some other factors to bear in mind...